Japan's Baba, Canada's Chun reach US Women Amateur final - WHIZ News

 Chun, competing in her first USGA championship, beat UCLA player Annabel Wilson of Ireland 2 and 1.

+“It feels amazing, honestly,” Chun said.
+“Coming into this week I couldn’t imagine being in this spot.
+I’m pretty happy about it.”

-Baba is trying to become the second Japanese winner in tournament history, following Michiko Hattori in 1985 at Fox Chapel in Pittsburgh.
-Cathy Sherk is the lone Canadian champion, taking the 1978 title at Sunnybrook in Plymouth Meeting, Pennsylvania.
+Baba is trying to become the second Japanese winner in tournament history, following Michiko Hattori in 1985.
+Two Canadians have won the event, Marlene Stewart Streit in 1956 and Cathy Sherk in 1978.

 Baba was one of four amateurs to make the cut in the U.S. Women’s Open at Pine Needles, tying for 49th.
 She shared medalist honors and reached the round of 32 in the U.S. Girls’ Junior at The Club at Olde Stone.